Mangokazi/Python-Week-1/README.md

 - Legal and compliance teams (internally or externally) understand and support the goals of the program.
 - Fundamental data skills exist for the data governance journey.
 - The IT organization is capable and resourced to support the program.
+# Chapter 2: Exploring a World Overflowing with Data